 Many of the paradoxes we have discussed have no uncontroversial solution.
-Examples include: Zeno's paradoxes, McTaggart's proof of the unreality of time, Kant's antinomies, the problem of the statue and the clay, the puzzles of personal identity, and the paradoxes of free will.
+Examples include: the problem of evil; the problem of free will & divine foreknowledge; the paradox of heaven & hell; the nature of the Trinity; the two-envelope paradox; the knower; the surprise exam; sleeping beauty; the lottery paradox; the sorites; and the Liar.
 Pick one of these paradoxes, and defend your own view about how the paradox should be resolved.
 The solution defended can be one discussed in class, or one that you have come up with on your own.

-A good paper will clearly explain the paradox and clearly explain why the solution defended is the best available solution.
+A good paper will clearly explain the paradox and clearly defend a solution.
+This involves both saying why the solution is plausible, and defending it against objections.
 A very good paper will advance arguments which go beyond the arguments discussed explicitly in lectures.